Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Salt (Sodium)

-Parrots like salty food due to its interesting flavor, but it harms their health.
+Parrots like salty food due to its flavor, but it’s unhealthy.
 Too much sodium can lead to high blood pressure (hypertension), heart failure, stroke, kidney problems, and fluid retention.

 Bacteria

 Most cheeses undergo fermentation, during which they can accumulate bacteria.
-While uncommon, a parrot can become unwell if it consumes cheese that harbors bacteria.
+While uncommon, a parrot can become unwell if it eats cheese that harbors bacteria.

-Signs of infection are when a parrot produces watery, foul-smelling stools and grows sluggish.
+Signs of infection are evident when a parrot produces watery, foul-smelling stools and grows sluggish.

 Additives And Preservatives

 Additives and preservatives are included in cheeses to keep them on the shelves longer.
-For example, processed sliced cheese is unhealthy for parrots.
+Consequently, processed sliced cheese is unhealthy for parrots.

 Calcium